-Top 10 Cooperative Gateway Games
+Top 10 Cooperative Gateway Board Games

-These are the types of games you get if you’re new to modern board games or you want to ease other people into the hobby.
+These are the types of games you get if you’re new to board games or you want to ease other people into the hobby.
 The best gateway games are also great to have in your collection because they’re the easiest board games to just grab off the shelf and start playing right away.

 I made this list based on my experiences teaching games to new and casual gamers.
 If two games were ranked pretty closely and one was easier to learn and teach than the other, I ranked the lighter game of the two higher.